openstack-infra/zuul/doc/source/user/config.rst

       the addition of conflicting roles.
 Roles added by a child will appear before those it inherits from its parent.

+      If a project used for a Zuul role has branches, the usual process of selecting which branch should be checked out applies.
+      See :attr:`job.override-checkout` for a description of that process and how to override it.
+As a special case, if the role project is the project in which this job definition appears, then the branch in which this definition appears will be used.
+      In other words, a playbook may not use a role from a different branch of the same project.

       A project which supplies a role may be structured in one of two
       configurations: a bare role (in which the role exists at the root of the project), or a contained role (in which the role